Expand the section navigation mobile menu

 I am fascinated by Vast Early America, especially the geopolitics of the early American republic and the Atlantic Revolutions.
 These broad interests have led me to research topics ranging from the contested and dynamic nature of early US expansion to transatlantic conspiracy theories in nineteenth-century New England.

-My forthcoming book, Before Manifest Destiny: The Contested Expansion of the Early United States, will be released by the University of Virginia Press in May 2025.
-In this book, I argue that the story of early US expansion was less an unstoppable march across the continent, but instead a narrative of thwarted ambitions and unfulfilled possibilities.
+My book, “Before Manifest Destiny: The Contested Expansion of the Early United States,” was released by the University of Virginia Press in May 2025.
+The phrase manifest destiny has been mistakenly projected back into earlier decades, giving the impression that early U.S. policymakers envisioned an inevitable expansion across the continent.
+Rather than an unstoppable march across the continent, the story of U.S. expansion was a narrative of thwarted ambitions and unfulfilled possibilities.
 Halted in the Atlantic East, the Canadian North, and the Caribbean South, US expansionists eventually declared it their manifest destiny to overspread the West.
+My current research explores US diplomat Silas Deane's tumultuous career and how his story reveals the messy breakup of the British Empire during the American Revolution.

 In addition to my research, I teach a wide variety of courses.
-I have taught undergraduate courses on the Atlantic Revolutions and Political Scandals as well as the US, World and European survey courses.
+I have taught undergraduate courses on the Atlantic Revolutions and Political Scandals as well as the U.S., World and European survey courses.
 I also enjoy teaching the graduate research seminar.

 Beyond the classroom, I value opportunities to promote community engagement and student activity.
 I help run our department’s John and Annette Carter History Comes Alive Lecture Series–a series that emphasizes lifelong learning.
 I also enjoy collaborating with our area high school social studies educators in organizing educational conferences, Michigan History Day, and ongoing conversations to ensure student success.